Generalization of Gibbs and Langevin Monte Carlo Algorithms in the Interpolation Regime: Introduction

 \subsection{Related literature}

 Many papers address the generalization of the Gibbs algorithm and Langevin Monte Carlo, with special focus on SGLD, which is the most popular algorithm.
-Most similar to this work is \cite{raginsky2017non}, which bounds the distance to the Gibbs posterior and then its generalization error.
-Their bound, however, applies only to the high temperature regime $ \beta <n$.
+Most similar to this work is \cite{raginsky2017non}, which bounds the distance of the distribution generated by SGLD to the Gibbs posterior and then the latter's generalization error.
+Their bound applies only to the high-temperature regime $ \beta <n$, but their convergence guarantees can be combined with our method to give bounds for SGLD in the entire temperature range.

-Several works concentrate on the optimization path of SGLD. \cite {mou2018generalization} gives both stability and PAC-Bayesian bounds. \cite {pensia2018generalization} applies the information theoretic generalization bounds of \cite{xu2017information}.
-These ideas are further developed by \cite{negrea2019information}, where random subsets of the training data are used to define data-dependent priors. \cite{farghly2021time} gives time-independent bounds for SGLD, which are further improved by \cite {futami2024time}.
+Several works concentrate on the optimization path of SGLD. \citet{mou2018generalization} give both stability and PAC-Bayesian bounds. \citet{pensia2018generalization} apply the information-theoretic generalization bounds of \cite{xu2017information}.
+These ideas are further developed by \citet{negrea2019information}, where random subsets of the training data are used to define data-dependent priors. \citet{clerico2025generalisation} track the evolution of the posterior density along the trajectory of gradient descent and use the single-draw version of PAC-Bayes (part (i) of Theorem \ref{theorem pac bayes} below) to obtain a bound in terms of norms of the Hessian summed over a fixed time horizon.
+Characteristically, the bound increases with training time and gives useful results only on a finite-time horizon. \citet{farghly2021time} give time-independent bounds for SGLD, which are further improved by \citet{futami2024time}.
 Most of the bounds in the above papers are in expectation.
-The very recent paper of \cite{harel2025temperature} gives a very elegant argument for Markov chain algorithms based on the second law of thermodynamics.
-If the invariant distribution is the Gibbs posterior, the bound along the entire optimization path is of order $\sqrt{\beta /n}$ but improvable to $\beta /n$.
+The very recent paper of \citet{harel2025temperature} gives a very elegant argument for Markov chain algorithms based on the second law of thermodynamics.
+If the invariant distribution is the Gibbs posterior, the bound on the generalization gap along the entire optimization path is of order $\sqrt{\beta /n}$ but improvable to $\beta /n$.

-Some papers give similar bounds for the Gibbs posterior, roughly of the form $\beta /n$ or $\sqrt{\beta /n}$ \citep{raginsky2017non,dziugaite2018data,kuzborskij2019distribution,rivasplata2020pac} or \cite{maurer2024generalization} and \cite {harel2025temperature}).
+Some papers give similar bounds for the Gibbs posterior, roughly of the form $\beta /n$ or $\sqrt{\beta /n}$ \citep{raginsky2017non,dziugaite2018data,kuzborskij2019distribution,rivasplata2020pac,maurer24hamiltonian, harel2025temperature}).
 These bounds hold equally for random labels and are therefore vacuous for overparametrized hypothesis spaces in the low temperature regime $\beta >n$.
-To our knowledge, ours is the only bound for the Gibbs posterior, which is valid in this regime.
+To our knowledge, ours is the only bound for the Gibbs posterior which is still informative in this regime.